zayd62/mkdocs-versioning/docs/develop/run.md

 ### List records

 Let's see what is in the instance by querying the API.
+Note that localhost and 127.0.0.1 can be used interchangeably.
 Using another terminal:

 ``` bash
 curl -k -XGET https://localhost:5000/api/records/ | python3 -m json.tool